You are ready to sell your yacht and you want to do it right, quickly with the least hassle possible.

-What are the main steps prior to putting your boat for sale ?
+What are the main things to prepare BEFORE putting your boat for sale ?

 1- Prepare your boat: deep cleaning; repairing of minor cosmetic problems; fixing of defective/broken equipment; removing of all your gear and equipment that does not come with the yacht, prepare all the documentation relating to the boat (boat service records, technical specifications, any invoices and guarantees to pass on to the next owner etc.).

 2- Make high-quality photos and videos shoot : image is the first act of communication